 - Localized to the area of injury.

-- Followed by removal of the clot and tissue repair.
+- Followed by the removal of the clot and tissue repair.

 Activated factor X leads to conversion of prothrombin to thrombin.
 The thrombin will convert fibrinogen to fibrin which is converted to a more insoluble fibrin clot by activated factor XIII.